Environment, climate and energy

 thyssenkrupp’s global environmental and energy management system is based on the Group’s environment and energy policy and a corresponding Group Regulation.
 In addition standards and three Indirect Financial Targets (IFTs) have been defined for the areas of energy efficiency, energy management and environmental management.
 Implementation of these targets is supported by internal committees and auditor training; exchanges of experience at different levels and conferences also help towards this aim.

-Continuous improvements in energy efficiency
+Continuous improvements in energy efficiency and energy management

 Climate protection in production and products